Behavioral Activation for Depression After Stroke

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Tele-delivered Behavioral Activation by lay counselors after Stroke (Tele-BA-S)?
+What prior data suggests that Tele-delivered Behavioral Activation by lay counselors after Stroke (Tele-BA-S) is safe?

 JB